LopyMine/Discord-Mod-Announcer/README.md

 pluginManagement {
     repositories {
         // I don't have any repositories or money for it
-        // because you need to fork it and publish to local maven mavenLocal()
+        // because you need to fork this project and publish to local maven mavenLocal()
     }
 }